.png)

 Chelsea

-Inside Stone Street Coffee on 9th Ave, you’ll find Bathtub Gin: a dark and fabulously ornate speakeasy in Chelsea.
+Inside Stone Street Coffee on 9th Ave, you’ll find Bathtub Gin, a dark and fabulously ornate speakeasy in Chelsea.
 The exquisite gin-centric cocktails here build on classic drink recipes from the 1920s while adding a modern twist.

 Stepping into the bar will have you feeling like you’ve stepped straight back to the roaring ‘20s.
 The decor features gleaming copper ceilings, fringe-covered lamps, and a funky clawfoot bathtub that makes for a great photo op.
+Nightly entertainment includes burlesque, disco, and live DJs.

 Where: 132 9th Ave, New York, NY 10011

-How to get in: Locate the Stone Street Standard sign in the back of the shop - it’s actually a secret door leading into the club.
+How to get in: Locate the Stone Street Standard sign in the back of the shop—it’s actually a secret door leading into the club.

-Dear Irving Gramercy
+Dear Irving (Gramercy)

 Gramercy

+Prepare to journey through time when you arrive at Dear Irving.
+With decor inspired by Woody Allen’s Midnight in Paris, this speakeasy’s rooms are inspired by four distinct historical eras.
 Gaze upon sparkling chandeliers as you sip elegant cocktails on a settee in the Marie Antoinette parlor, relax in a luxurious leather chair in the JFK room, channel your inner Gatsby in the F. Scott Fitzgerald room, or sidle up to the dark wood bar in the Abraham Lincoln room.

 Where: 55 Irving Place, New York, NY 10003